In-Context Compositional Q-Learning for Offline Reinforcement Learning: Experiments

 \subsubsection{Context Retrieval Strategies}

-In this experiment, we investigate the impact of retrieval quality, by applying different context retrieval strategies on \texttt{ICQL}.
-Besides the standard \textbf{State-Similar Retrieval}, we compare two extra retrieval strategies: (1) \textbf{Random Retrieval}, which selects transitions uniformly at random from the offline dataset; and (2) \textbf{State-Similar-with-High-Rewards Retrieval}, which further filters the similar-state candidates by selecting those with higher rewards.
-The definitions of these three retrieval methods are defined in~\Cref{sec:retrieve_method,apdx:retrieve_def}.
+In this experiment, we investigate the impact of retrieval quality by applying different context retrieval strategies to \texttt{ICQL}.
+In addition to the standard \textbf{State-Similar Retrieval}, we compare two additional retrieval strategies: (1) \textbf{Random Retrieval}, which selects transitions uniformly at random from the offline dataset; and (2) \textbf{State-Similar-with-High-Rewards Retrieval}, which further filters similar-state candidates by selecting those with higher rewards.
+The definitions of these three retrieval methods are provided in~\Cref{sec:retrieve_method} and ~\Cref{apdx:retrieve_def}.

-Our results show that the \textbf{Random Retrieval} performs poorly and leads to unstable training across environments, highlighting the importance of context relevance.
-The \textbf{State-Similar Retrieval} yields overall strong and consistent performance, demonstrating the benefit of local state-based context construction.
-Interestingly, in certain tasks with lower data quality, such as \texttt{walker2d-medium} and \texttt{door-human}, the \textbf{State-Similar-with-High-Rewards Retrieval} outperforms others.
-This suggests that incorporating reward information during retrieval can help identify more informative transitions, leading to better Q-function estimation in noisy or suboptimal datasets.
+Our results show that \textbf{State-Similar Retrieval} provides the strongest overall performance and is the best-performing strategy on most tasks, demonstrating the benefit of constructing context from locally similar states. \textbf{Random Retrieval} is generally less effective and often yields inferior performance, which highlights the importance of context relevance in local value estimation.
+Meanwhile, \textbf{State-Similar-with-High-Rewards Retrieval} outperforms the other strategies on several tasks, including \texttt{walker2d-medium}, \texttt{halfcheetah-medium}, \texttt{hammer-human}, and \texttt{kitchen-mixed}.
+This suggests that incorporating reward information into retrieval can be beneficial when high-value transitions are especially informative, while pure state similarity remains the most robust choice overall.